 The players of EMCC call themselves a family, but like all unhappy families, they are unhappy in their own way.
 They have an aggressive, wild “father” in head coach Buddy Stephens and a traditional, loving “mother” in academic advisor in Brittany Wagner.
 The kids want to win a national championship, but even more, they want to get academically eligible and catch the attention of a bigger, wealthier “family” at Auburn or another SEC school.
 As one of the assistant coaches says without blinking: “None of these kids want to be here.”

 But these kids didn’t have anywhere else to go.
 The likeable, jolly defensive lineman Ronald Ollie was raised by relatives after his father killed his mother in a murder-suicide.
 Running back D.J.
 Law’s father just got out of prison, and Law is trying to motivate himself enough in class so he escapes the trapped life of his Florida hometown.
 Even the player with the stablest family, quarterback John Franklin III, is a transfer from Florida State where he was highly touted out of high school, only to be forgotten on the depth chart.

 The young men of EMCC find no love from Coach Stephens.
-Stephens, a man built like he once ate a player, is an absolute lunatic.
+A man built like he once ate a player, Stephens is an absolute lunatic.
 He gets suspended for two games for throwing punches in a bizarre fight with a ref, proving there’s a first time for everything.
-He also shoves a player who back talks him and, when EMCC plays poorly in the first half of a game, yells this at halftime:
+He also shoves a player who back-talks him and, when EMCC plays poorly in the first half of a game, yells this at halftime: